ProjectRecommend/docs/design-docs/final/DesignDocument.md

 #### Functional Cohesion

-todo - add links to components
+todo - add links to components diagram

-As per definition one system is in Functional Cohesion  *when parts of a module are grouped because they all contribute to a single well-defined task of the module*

-as we can see that in our system each module contains classes that all contribute in a single Task.
+As per definition one system is in Functional Cohesion  *when parts of a module are grouped because they all contribute to a single well-defined task of the module* as we can see that in our system each module contains classes that all contribute in a single Task.

+## 2.1 Overview of modules / components

+The structure of our project is highly modularized.
+We have tried introducing as much functional cohesion as possible.
+For coupling we have tried to achieve data coupling.

+System contains four modules that are mentioned below

 - **Music Player**
   Music Player module handles functionality related to playing and handling music

 - **Local Storage**
   Local Storage module functions as a Persistence Layer (Storage) of system.

 - **Meta Data**
   Meta Data module handles all functionality related to Meta Data (ID3 Tags)

 - **Classifier**
   Classifier handles all functionality related to Recommendation of songs for a songs

-## 2.1 Overview of modules / components

-The structure of our project is highly modularised.
-We have tried introducing as much functional cohesion as possible.
-For coupling we have tried to achieve data coupling.

 ## 2.2 Structure and relationships

+System is following modular Structure, see Component Diagram of system.
+This Section also includes Class Diagram and Sequence Diagram of System, That shows Structure and relationships in between components in our System.

+## Component diagram of System

+[add Component diagrams here ]

+## Class diagram of System

+[add Class diagram]

+## Sequence diagram of System

+** you are advised to see Sequence Diagram here in full resolution**

+[add link to Sequence diagram in full resolutions]

+[add Sequence diagram]

+### process / flow of Control / fow of data

+#### startup(Initialization) process

+- On first start when application is first started it Triggers spacial Initialization process *OnFirstStartup* which involves building LocalStorage.
+We store songs data on LocalStorage, after that process finises it Triggers *onEachStartup* that does rest of startup work for application.

+- if it's not a first time startup on that Computer then it triggers onStartupProcess that does the basic application startup work, like connecting to LocalStorage then query data from LocalStorage so we can Show the list of songs that user added in application, after application finises startup and we populate songs data on MusicPlayer it triggers invalidateCache that removes all the entries of Recommended songs that are invalid (older then defined life of cache)

+ Now we have a list of songs populated in MusicPlayer, now user can Take any actions like *add a new song*, *remove song*, *play*, *Pause*, *stop*, *next song*, *previous song*, *change volume*, *seek*, *Edit MetaData*, *Manually get recommendation*, *Reset all*. below we describes these actions and how they functionality and internally works, with the help of Class Diagram and Sequence Diagram.

+#### based  on user actions

+- **Play** - Play takes *SongID* from selected song in UI and Goes to *LocalStorage*, fetches data including absolute path to Music file. it also goes to *ReadMetaData* and Reads the MetaData for that Same SongID, after both returns we play the song.

+    - For recommendation we *ReadCache* for that song, if we have a Cache hit, we will populate the Recommend song list.
+    - If there is a Cache miss we *FetchRelevantSong* based on metadata of given song.
+    - if we find that MetaData of song is not updated then we *FetchMetaDataFromMusicBrainz* and Update the metadata and Continue with process.
+    - After MetaData Check/Update and after fetching *RelevantSongs*, we will run our pre-trained Classifier (*Predict* function) to recommend songs.
+    - we will take that result and Write it to Cache with *WriteCache* and return that data back to Play call to populate Recommend song list.

+- **Pause** - if a song is currently playing it pauses that song on that position.

+- **Stop** - if a song is currently playing then it will stop it and set the position to start. if a song is already paused then it will set it's position in start.

+- **next song** - it will take the SongID of currently playing Song and Calls the *Play* with SongID of song that is next song of playing song in UI

+- **previous song** - it will take the SongID of currently playing Song and Calls the *Play* with SongID of song that is previous song of playing song in UI

 ## 2.3 User interface issues